xianghuzhao/toolkit/README.md

 # Toolkits

-This repository contains several toolkits used IHEP distributed computing system.
+This repository contains several toolkits used for IHEP distributed computing system.